kupolua/web-presentation/_posts/1009-02-01-support-cross-origin.md

 ---
 layout: post
 ---
-If you're fetching data from server and html file with javascript code server from different server you will need to add HTTP headers to support cross origin ("Access-Control-Allow-Origin" header on server side)
+If you're fetching json data and html with Brisk Table library from different servers

+you will need to add HTTP headers to support cross origin ("Access-Control-Allow-Origin" header on server side)